Why a GIC?

 Invest NowRegistered GICs

-You can invest in registered GICs as part one of Canada’s various registered savings plans, such as the Registered Retirement Savings Plan (RRSP) or Tax-Free Savings Account (TFSA).
-A registered GIC is regulated by the federal government and allows users to grow their savings without applying taxes on the money earned through interest rates upon maturity.
-However, within these registered accounts, there is a maximum allowable contribution, and if people need to withdraw some of their money, depending on the account, there may be hefty fees.
+You can invest in registered GICs as part of one of Canada’s various registered savings plans, such as the Registered Retirement Savings Plan (RRSP) or Tax-Free Savings Account (TFSA).
+The federal government regulates a registered guaranteed investment certificate and allows users to grow their savings without applying taxes on the money earned through interest rates upon maturity.
+However, with an RRSP, you’ll have to pay taxes when you cash your GIC in.

 Non-Registered GICs

-Save NowSo what types of GICs are there?
+Get A QuoteWhat types of GICs are there?

 A guaranteed return or fixed-rate GIC